rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

   - _Shortcuts?_ - I voluntarily opted to limit the scope of my review by mostly operating within the results produced by my initial searches.
 I could have looked for more research.
 I did not spend much time learning about gene-editing before writing this and did not completely read all the relevant research I came across (I did, however, indicate the extent I engaged with each relevant piece of research).
 I admit my forecasting analyses are likely missing many considerations.
   - _Epistemic confidence?_ - I would be very surprised if someone scanned the same research literature and came to a different conclusion on people's attitudes towards human gene-editing.
 I would not be too surprised if someone's forecasts on the questions I have written differed a fair amount from mine (+/- 20%), both at the time of me submitting this and in the future.
   - _Type of support for my claims?_ Most of the claims in my review are supported by findings in the research articles I surveyed, and for the claims that aren't directly supported, I try to make it clear whenever I am speculating, such as when I am investigating causal drivers for some of the  research findings.
 I believe that my forecasting claims have less support in the sense that they are speculation about human behavior, which I do not presently know how to use the tools to understand well.
-  - _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose", "Could be", and "Stating the Obvious".
+  - _Major Inadequacies?_ - I would accuse my report of the following [inadequacies][gleech_metrics]: "Appalling prose" (wrt my writing style), "Could be" (wrt my explanations for how people's attitudes on human gene-editing will change and for how these attitudes affect human gene-editing futures), and "Stating the Obvious".

 [wiki_biases]: https://en.wikipedia.org/wiki/List_of_cognitive_biases "https://en.wikipedia.org/wiki/List_of_cognitive_biases"